acreunited/DesignPatterns/README.md

 - Strive for loosely couples designs between objects that interact
 - Classes should be open for extension, but closed for modification
 - Depend on abstractions.
 Do not depend on concrete classes
+- Least Knowledge / Law of Demeter:
+  - talk only to your immediate friends

 ----------------